gracegary/sixth-grade-book-project-1/src/pages/index.md

 heading: A scary story with a twist!
 subheading: Murdering her boyfriend is the least of her troubles...
 mainpitch:
-  title: About the Dead Boyfriend
+  title: Grace Gary's The Dead Boyfriend Project
   description: >
     Caitlin has never had a real relationship before, so when she sees her boyfriend, Blade, with another girl, she completely loses it.
 As she regains her senses, she realizes that Blade is dead - and she has killed him.
 But if Blade is dead, how is he staring at her across a crowded party?

+    The Dead Boyfriend was written by R.L.
+Stine
 description: >-
   Readers of this book will be looking over their shoulder!
 intro: